The Blood of the Vampire: Plot

 The novel opens in Heyst, Belgium, where 21-year-old Harriet Brandt meets two English women, Margaret and Elinor.
 Harriet reveals that she was raised in a Jamaican convent, following the death of her parents ten years prior.
 When she came of age, she used her inheritance to move to Europe to start a new life.
-Although one of the women find Harriet distasteful, Margaret Pullen likes Harriet.
+Although one of the women finds Harriet distasteful, Margaret Pullen likes Harriet.
 Harriet is fond of Margaret's young child, but Margaret is cautious about letting Harriet hold her.
 Harriet reminisces about her childhood on a plantation, saying that she misses its overseer because he let her whip the slaves when they were lazy.
 After Harriet touches her, Margaret suddenly feels drained and begs Harriet to let her go.
 After finding out that she is wealthy, a local aristocrat, the Baroness Gobelli, invites Harriet back to England.
 Harriet spends more time with Margaret's child, who becomes severely ill.

 A medical professional—Doctor Phillips—is summoned.
 He does not know what is wrong with the child, but recognises her surname because he knew her father.
 The baby grows ill and dies.
 Harriet travels to England, and Harriet begins spending many hours with the Baroness' young son, Bobby.
 She also meets and falls in love with a socialist, Anthony Pennell.
 Bobby also becomes ill, and the Baroness accuses her of being cursed with both "black blood" and "vampire blood".
 Harriet, frightened, returns to Doctor Phillips, who tells her about her family history.
 Her father was a doctor who performed experiments on his plantation's slaves until they revolted and killed him, and her mother was the daughter of a slave of the Judge of Barbados.
 He advises Harriet that she should never marry, and instead withdraw from society.
 Shortly thereafter, Bobby dies.

 Harriet returns to Anthony, who tells her that Dr Phillips' theory is ridiculous, and that they should ignore him and marry.
 For their honeymoon, they travel to Nice.
 The next morning, Harriet wakes to find Anthony dead beside her.
 She leaves a written will bequeathing her possessions to Margaret Pullen, and then kills herself by taking chloral.